ory/hydra/README.md

 7. **Professional:** Hydra implements peer reviewed open standards published by [The Internet Engineering Task Force (IETF®)](https://www.ietf.org/) and the [OpenID Foundation](https://openid.net/) and under supervision of the [LMU Teaching and Research Unit Programming and Modelling Languages](http://www.en.pms.ifi.lmu.de).
 No funny business.
 8.  <img src="dist/monitoring.gif" width="45%" align="right"> **Real Time:** Operation is a lot easier with real time monitoring.
 Because Hydra leverages RethinkDB, you get real time monitoring for free.

+## Quickstart

+This section is a quickstart guide to working with Hydra.
+In-depth docs are available as well:

+* The documentation is available on [GitBook](https://ory-am.gitbooks.io/hydra/content/).
+* The REST API documentation is available at [Apiary](http://docs.hdyra.apiary.io).

 ### Installation